ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 >
 > - [A DAO Counter-Attack, Slock.it](https://blog.slock.it/a-dao-counter-attack-613548408dd7#.sthdgppgx)

+An unrealistic fear existed that The DAO Hacker would _never_ back down and the 30% would be locked away forever.
+In reality though, it was just a matter of time before Robin Hood Group would be able to seize control of the remaining funds, as RHG could automate their side of the stalemate while pursuing other avenues to unmask or disrupt The Hacker.

 The stalemate meant the whitehats had denied The DAO Hacker from receiving any significant windfall, and knowing that other avenues, including negotiations, chain forensics and real world policing could be used, The Hacker would eventually be forced to either give up voluntarily or face off-chain consequences that would prevent them from upholding their side of the stalemate.

-An unrealistic fear existed that The DAO Hacker would _never_ back down and the 30% would be locked away forever.
-In reality though, it was just a matter of time before Robin Hood Group would be able to seize control of the remaining funds.

-One of the absurd but important details often forgotten about The DAO Fork is that it was entirely unnecessary as the funds were [already](https://old.reddit.com/r/ethereum/comments/4p7mhc/update_on_the_white_hat_attack/d4iplv9/) as good as recovered.
-Without a Hard Fork, the _worst case scenario_ for DAO Token Holders was a _temporary_ 30% haircut, but as we will see, the implementation of the Hard Fork ended up causing a far worse outcome for not just DAO Token Holders but the entire Ethereum community.
+One of the absurd but important details often forgotten about The DAO Fork is that it was unnecessary as most of the funds were already recovered, with the rest being as good as recovered.
+Without a Hard Fork, the _worst case scenario_ for DAO Token Holders was a _temporary_ 30% haircut, but as we will see, the implementation of the Hard Fork ended up causing a far worse outcome for not just DAO Token Holders but the entire Ethereum community and the culture of cryptocurrency as a whole.

+*UPDATE:* This analysis has been proven correct as the identity of The DAO Hacker has since been deduced by researchers and members of RHG.
+Absent of a fork, the pressure to unmask the hacker would have been much greater and likely happened much sooner.

 ### To Fork, or not to Fork?